orstavik/JoiComponents/book/chapter2/Discussion_lightDOM_shadowDOM.md

 from different origins.
 The elements in our `BucketList` is *mixed* together from two different HTML documents, from both the shadowDOM and the lightDOM of our `man-bucket-list#list`.
-We can see this clearly by calling `getVisibleChildren(this.shadowRoot)` which returns `[style, div#man, div#one, div#two]`.
+We can see this clearly by calling `flattenedChildren(this.shadowRoot)` which returns `[style, div#man, div#one, div#two]`.
 Let's see how this evolves.